James Brady

-James Scott Brady (August 29, 1940 – August 4, 2014) was an American journalist, politician, activist and American public official who served as assistant to the U.S. president and the 17th White House Press Secretary, serving under President Ronald Reagan.
-On March 30, 1981, John Hinckley Jr. shot and wounded Brady during Hinckley’s attempted assassination of Ronald Reagan, which occurred two months and ten days after Reagan's inauguration.
+James Scott Brady (August 29, 1940 – August 4, 2014) was an American journalist, politician, activist and American public official who served as assistant to the U.S. president and the 17th White House press secretary, serving under President Ronald Reagan.
+On March 30, 1981, John Hinckley Jr. shot and wounded Brady during Hinckley’s attempted assassination of Ronald Reagan, which occurred two months and 10 days after Reagan's inauguration.

-Brady's death in 2014 was eventually ruled a homicide, caused by the gunshot wound he received 33 years earlier in 1981.
+Brady's death in 2014 was eventually ruled a homicide, caused by the gunshot wound he received 33 years earlier.

 Early career

+Brady was born on August 29, 1940, in Centralia, Illinois.
+He was of Irish descent.

 Brady began his career in public service as a staff member in the office of Republican Illinois senator Everett Dirksen.
-He was of Irish descent.
 In 1964, he was the campaign manager for congressional candidate Wayne Jones in the race for Illinois's 23rd district.
-In 1970, Brady directed a campaign in the same district for Phyllis Schlafly.
+Six years later, Brady directed a campaign in the same district for Phyllis Schlafly.

 Brady served in various positions in both the private sector and government, including service as special assistant to Secretary of Housing and Urban Development James Thomas Lynn; special assistant to the director of the Office of Management and Budget; assistant to the Secretary of Defense; and staff member of Senator William V. Roth, Jr. (R-DE).
 He served as press secretary in 1979 to presidential candidate John Connally.

 After Connally withdrew his candidacy, Brady became the director of public affairs and research for the Reagan–Bush Committee, then spokesperson for the Office of the President-elect.
 After Reagan took office, Brady became White House press secretary.